-Expert treatment for leukemia, lyphoma, myeloma and more.
+Expert treatment for leukemia, lymphoma, myeloma and more.

-Your treatment begins with your Legacy Cancer Institute doctor recommending a plan based on expert guidelines, called protocols.
+There are three main types of blood cancer: lymphoma (cancers that start in the lymph system, including Hodgkin lymphoma and non-Hodgkin lymphoma), leukemia (cancer of the bone marrow) and myeloma (cancer of the plasma cells).
+Your treatment for blood cancer begins with your doctor recommending a customized plan based on expert guidelines, called protocols.
 Your treatment is also determined by:

 - The type of blood cancer you have

 - Its subtype, phase, category or stage

 - Your health history, symptoms and overall health

 - Your white cell count, cytogenetic analysis and results from other tests

 - Where the cancer cells are, how the disease has progressed and whether it is in your central nervous system

 - How treatment will affect your quality of life

 Blood cancer treatment options